 Want A Short Cut?

-This course will give you all that you need to succeed on Etsy, but there’s nothing wrong with wanting a more step-by-step guide.
+This post will give you all that you need to succeed on Etsy.
+But there’s nothing wrong with wanting a more step-by-step guide.

 Having a mentor also has the added benefit that you can skip all of the rookie mistakes your competitors will be making.